pythonindia/inpycon-blog/content/blog/2021/2021-extend-track-schedule.md

-Title: Extend Track Schedule
+Title: .Extend Track Schedule is out for PyCon India 2021
-Date: 2021-09-11 17:00
+Date: 2021-09-12 17:00
 Category: 2021
 Slug: extend-track-schedule
 Summary: .Extend track schedule for PyCon India 2021

-Following the trend of PyCon India 2020, we are continuing with .Extend track providing one more opportunity to the people to present their work.
+Following the trend of PyCon India 2020, we are continuing with .Extend track providing one more opportunity to the people to present their submissions in a 5th additional track that we call the .Extend track.
+You can read about this track and the concept behind it in this [blog post](https://in.pycon.org/blog/2020/trying-something-different.html) from 2020.
 Below is the schedule for the same.

 ## Day 1 (18th Sept)